-- End Hunger 3.6 meals: Using social distancing practices, volunteers packed nearly 720 cases or 155,400 non-perishable meals over the course of eight days for 28 area food banks, pantries and community kitchens.
+• Using social distancing practices, volunteers packed nearly 720 cases or 155,400 non-perishable meals over the course of eight days for 28 area food banks, pantries and community kitchens.
 Also provided 200 pounds of remaining bulk food supplies.

-- Club member Cindy Rosen and her team created 20,000 protective masks and 1,200 gowns.
+• Club member Cindy Rosen and her Mercer Masks team created 20,000 protective masks and 1,200 gowns.

-- Rotary District donation of $100,000 for ventilators for hospitals in Central and North Jersey.
+• Rotary District 7475 donated $100,000 for ventilators for hospitals in Central and North Jersey.